Onyx-Protocol/Onyx/docs/ivy-playground/tutorial.md

 - in `trade`, anyone who supplies the correct `payment` to the seller unlocks the value in `offered`
 - in `cancel`, the seller supplies his or her signature to reclaim the value in `offered`

-It’s worth revisiting the steps involved in using something like the `TradeOffer` contract.
+Let’s take a look at the steps involved in using something like the `TradeOffer` contract.
 One transaction uses it to lock up some value:

 - Alice has 100 euros and wants 110 US dollars
 - She creates a program by setting the parameters of `TradeOffer` as follows: